d3M0N-wq/FM_os/README.md

 • Store the information about the number of user’s connected to the server and provides security to data from unauthorized access

 • Each user has a private set of programs and access techniques for accessing the data.

+*extract rar file it contains iso of os.*